thanhnguyen9/bnb/README.md

 link to sample listings.
 These will be populated in the database.
 I will modify the listing detail pages with more information, mimicking the AirBnB listing detail page.
-Users will be able to favorite listings from the detail page or the search results page.

 [Details][phase-three]